header-banner-plantbasedb12.jpg

 Vitamin B12 is an essential micronutrient.
 We must obtain it from our diet because we cannot autonomously produce B12 in our body without consuming it from an external source.
 No animal can live without vitamin B12, and B12 shortages can have serious consequences in humans.

-B12 is essential for the synthesis of DNA, the lack of B12 can damage the nervous system and cause cognitive issues like confusion, poor memory and in more severe cases, dementia.1,2,3,4 While there is a lag time before the B12 deficiency symptoms appear, they may not be reversible.1,2
+B12 is essential for the synthesis of DNA, the lack of B12 can damage the nervous system and cause cognitive issues like confusion, poor memory and, in more severe cases, dementia.1,2,3,4 While there is a lag time before the B12 deficiency symptoms appear, the neurological and psychological consequences can become irreversible.1,2

 Vitamin B12 deficiency in plant-based diets